Yakorrr/server_labs/README.md

 ## 1. Preparation

 To run the application correctly, you will need additional utilities: Python with the pip module, Git Bash, and Docker.
-Docker also requires a virtual machine to get up and running, therefore, it's better to additionally download and install any virtualization program (for example, VirtualBox or VMware).
+Docker also requires a virtual machine to get up and running, therefore, it's better to additionally download and install any virtualization program (for example, VirtualBox or VMWare).

 Before you install Git, it's a good idea to check to see if you already have it installed.
-To check whether or not you have git installed, simply open a terminal window and type `git --version`.
+To check whether you have git installed, simply open a terminal window and type `git --version`.

 ![image](https://user-images.githubusercontent.com/85063387/203256670-b10cdbb9-3959-4677-8370-8ae936e7f4b7.png)